 - targeted attacks.

-opportunistic attacks are usually quite large scale, with malicious code used to provide remote access – in the best case scenario, this code will only be detected days later by the supplier’s anti-virus software.
+Opportunistic attacks are usually quite large-scale attempts, with malicious code used to provide remote access – in the best-case scenario, this code will only be detected days later by the supplier’s anti-virus software.
 Generally speaking, the resident anti-virus never detects malware after detection and you need to use a live CD anti-virus for better detection.

 - buying access to a machine belonging to a specific organisation from a criminal carrying out opportunistic attacks;